1998 Players Championship

 The 1998 Players Championship was a golf tournament in Florida on the PGA Tour, held March 26–29 at TPC Sawgrass in Ponte Vedra Beach, southeast of Jacksonville.
 It was the 25th Players Championship.

+Tournament summary

+Defending champion Steve Elkington withdrew on Monday night, citing complications after sinus surgery.
+He was the first defending champion that did not compete since Jerry Pate in 1983.
+In addition, Greg Norman, the 1994 champion, withdrew prior to the first round with a shoulder injury.

+Lee Janzen, who won the tournament three years previous, held the lead after third round.
+However, he shot a final round 79 and fell to eighteenth.
+Journeyman Len Mattiace took advantage, surging into the lead.
+However, he scored a quintuple-bogey at the par-3 17th hole to end his chances.
+He birdied the final hole though to finish in the top five.
 Five strokes back, Justin Leonard shot a final round 67 to win at 278 (−10), two ahead of runners-up Glen Day and Tom Lehman.
-Len Mattiace surged into the lead in the final round, but a quintuple-bogey at 17 ended his chances; he birdied the last hole and finished four strokes back.
-Third round leader and 1995 champion Lee Janzen shot 79 and fell to eighteenth.
-He regrouped and won his second U.S. Open at Olympic in June.

-Defending champion Steve Elkington withdrew on Monday night, citing complications after sinus surgery. the first not to compete since Jerry Pate in 1983 (neck).

 Venue

 This was the seventeenth Players Championship held at the TPC at Sawgrass Stadium Course; it was extended this year to 6950 yd, an increase of 54 yd.